peterhinch/micropython-mqtt/README.md

 The current version of this library is in the `bridge` directory and is documented
 ### [here](./bridge/BRIDGE.md
-It has been updated for the new version of `uasyncio`.
+It uses the new version of `uasyncio`.

-The old version is archived to the `pb_link` directory, although I plan to delete this.
+An old version is archived to the `pb_link` directory, although I plan to delete this.

 #### [Project archive](./pb_link/NO_NET.md).

-I intend to issue a replacement of this library in the near future.
-Objectives
-are:
+The MQTT Bridge replaces this library.
+It was written a long time ago when the issues around portability were less clear.
+The client code is substantially revised with API changes.
+Objectives:
  1. Compatibility with `uasyncio` V3.
- 2. Improved API facilitating easy porting between platforms.
+ 2. True portability between platforms.
 In particular:
  3. Tested compatibility with the Raspberry Pi Pico.
+ 4. A more consistent API with significant simplifications.
+ 5. Replace the non-portable RTC code with a means of retrieving NTP time.
+ 6. Enable a choice of time server.
+ 7. Bugs fixed!

+There seems little hope of a portable `machine.RTC` class, so setting the RTC is now the responsibility of the application (if required).

+The ESP8266 code has only minor changes.